 Say you own a catering business in Kansas City.
 If a person types “catering Kansas City” into Google, and your website is one of the first results to pop up, the odds are good that they will visit your page — and hopefully be convinced to contact you.
-Research suggests that the first five organic search results account for more than 67% of all clicks.

 In an age when people rely on the internet to find everything from local dry cleaners to hotels in foreign countries, being found on the internet is critical.
 Companies recognize this and are allocating their marketing budgets accordingly.
 Our own SEMrush The State of Content Marketing 2019 Global Report revealed that search engine optimization was widely regarded as the most efficient content marketing tactic in 2019.

 Your website’s visibility refers to how prominently its pages appear in search engine results.
-Google’s ranking process determines where the content appears on the search engine result page (SERP).
+Google’s algorithm determines where the content appears on the search engine result page (SERP).
 Google uses complex algorithms to determine which content is most relevant and valuable to internet users.
 These algorithms consider many factors, from how many other websites link to your website (indicating your platform is an authority) to keyword usage.

 - 1. High-Quality Content

 - 4. Useful Backlinks

 - 10. Site Authority